travis-ci/docs-travis-ci-com/user/build-configuration.md

 If you specify both, "except" will be ignored.
 Please note that currently (for historical reasons), `.travis.yml` needs to be present *on all active branches* of your project.

-Note that the `gh-pages` branch will not be built unless you add it to the safelist (`branches.only`), or force all branches to build:
+Note that the `gh-pages` branch will not be built unless you add it to the safelist (`branches.only`) explicitly.
+To have _all_ branches build:

     branches:
       only:
+        - gh-pages
         - /.*/

 ### Using regular expressions ###